 I was so happy with my name, and even more thrilled that the URL GreenPeony.com was available.
 I started blogging right away.

 A couple of months in I did an internet search, for Green Peony, to see if my blog was ranking.
 Guess what I learned?

 Apparently Green Peony is a type of tea.
-And people who were searching for Green Peony were looking for tea.
+And people who were searching for Green Peony were looking for tea, not a blog on organic gardening.
 Who knew?